-But in Southeast Asia where it is used to cook a myriad of dishes, water spinach is never invasive.
-On the contrary, it is considered a culinary blessing because it is easy to grow in abundance and is, therefore, sold very cheaply.
+Water spinach is a semi-aquatic plant that thrives with little or no supervision.
+In fact, it grows so quickly that it is considered invasive in some regions in the U.S. where it has been introduced, but in Southeast Asia where it is used to cook myriad dishes, water spinach is never invasive.
+On the contrary, it is perceived as a culinary blessing because it grows so easily and is therefore sold very cheaply.

 There are many varieties of water spinach; some are shorter than others and the leaves are of different lengths and shapes.
 All, however, have hollow stalks from which the leaves grow.
 Both stalks and leaves are eaten.
 Water spinach is used in stir-fried dishes or added to soups.

 How to Cook With Water Spinach

 Because it is difficult to determine the sanitary conditions of the water in which the vegetable grew, it is not typically a good idea to eat water spinach without cooking it first.
 To prepare it for cooking, rinse very well to remove any sand or grit trapped in the stalks and leaves.
 Cut off and discard the first couple of inches of the stalks.
 This portion is too tough and fibrous.

 After discarding the unwanted parts, take the bunch of water spinach and cut it in half horizontally.
 The lower half, consisting mainly of the stalk, will require a longer cooking time so it is best to separate this portion separate from the leafy and more tender upper half.
 It may take a little practice to find the right interval of cooking time, but once you get the hang of it, you will be able to enjoy water spinach cooked just right in soups, stir-fries, curries, and the like.